oroinc/documentation/cookbook/how_to_upgrade_to_new_version.rst

 **4** Download the latest OroCRM version from the `download section`_ on `orocrm.com <http://www.orocrm.com/>`_ , unpack
       archive and overwrite existing system files.

-**5** Upgrade the composer dependency and set correct owner to the retrieved files.
+**5** Upgrade the composer dependency and set up right owner to the retrieved files.

 .. code-block:: bash